Rupt/floatdiff/README.rst

 ===================================

-`floatdiff`_ measures directed differences between floating point numbers by counting the discrete spaces between them.
+`floatdiff`_ measures directed differences between floating point numbers by counting the spaces between them.

 This distance was proposed by an anonymous reviewer to